weeeBox/mobile-system-design/exercises/chat-app.md

 > **Candidate**: "I would use a relational database (ORM) to store chats, messages, users, and attachments."
 > **Candidate**: "Other alternatives might be less robust since we're looking for querying support and data integrity."

-_NOTE: Don't waste time describing approaches that obviously won't fit the task at hand (like app preferences, text/binary files, etc)._
+_NOTE: Avoid spending time on approaches that are clearly unsuitable for the task, such as app preferences or basic text/binary files._

 > **Candidate**: "I would use a relational database (ORM) and create tables for chats, messages, users, and attachments."